Publication Policies and Guidelines for Authors

 1. Editorial Policies

-Manuscripts will be submitted for evaluation (in a double-blind review process) to referees who are either on the Editorial Board of Advancing Corrections or selected by the Editor for their particular field of expertise.
-Manuscripts may be initially altered or amended in the interests of stylistic consistency, grammatical correctness or coherence.
+Manuscripts will be submitted for evaluation (in a double-anonymous review process) to referees who are either on the Editorial Board of Advancing Corrections Journal or selected by the Editor for their particular field of expertise.
+Manuscripts may initially be altered or amended in the interests of stylistic consistency, grammatical correctness or coherence.
 The ‘refereeing’ process will be anonymous and the identity of referees will remain confidential.
 Each manuscript is reviewed by at least two referees.
-All manuscripts are reviewed as rapidly as possible, and an editorial decision is generally reached within (e.g.) 4 weeks of submission.
-It remains the prerogative of the Editors to accept or reject for publication any submission and their decisions are final.
-They will not enter into any debate or correspondence regarding any decision made although Author/s are provided with a detailed explanation should their manuscript be rejected.
-Evaluators agreeing to referee articles are requested to provide, where possible, critical and constructive feedback on the work of their peers according to a set of Guidelines for Reviewers.
+Evaluators agreeing to referee articles are requested to provide constructive feedback on the work of their peers according to the journal’s Peer Review Policy.

 • The paper addresses (unpacks) issues logically, consistently and convincingly;